 A splint or brace can immobilize the affected area and promote healing in more severe cases.
 If symptoms persist or worsen, medical intervention may be necessary, such as corticosteroid injections or surgery to repair or replace damaged tendons.

 Tendons cannot heal unless the ends touch, so surgery is recommended if a full tear occurs.
 If the flexor tendonitis is not as severe, physical therapy and options to reduce tension on the tendons will be explored.
 It is important to seek prompt medical attention for any flexor tendonitis symptoms to prevent further damage and ensure proper healing.

 Surgery is not essential to the healing of the tendon.
 Your physician may recommend splints or exercise programs to assist in the process.

 Flexor tendonitis can be remedied through physical therapy as well.
 Proper exercise, as prescribed by your physician, can speed up the recovery process.

 In some extreme cases, flexor tendonitis needs surgery to be corrected.
-Since tendons can tear in a variety of ways, there can be different surgical procedures involved.
+Since tendons can tear in various ways, different surgical procedures are used.

-The surgical procedures used are not complicated, with most patients allowed to go home the day of surgery.
-The surgeon will apply a dressing and splint after the surgery with your fingers and wrist placed in a bent position.
+The surgical procedures are not complicated, with most patients allowed to go home on the same day as the surgery.
+After the surgery, the surgeon will apply a dressing and splint with your fingers and wrist placed in a bent position.
 This allows for the tension to be removed from the site.

-Florida Orthopaedic Institute’s physicians are consistently kept up-to-date on the latest flexor tendonitis injuries and research.
-Should pain occur, contact Florida Orthopaedic Institute to schedule an appointment for evaluation.
+Florida Orthopaedic Institute’s physicians are consistently kept up to date on the latest flexor tendonitis injuries and research.
+Should pain occur, contact Florida Orthopaedic Institute to schedule an appointment for an evaluation.